2011 Nigerien general election: President

 Symbolically, the two second round candidates stood in sharp contrast: while Issoufou had been an opposition leader during Tandja's decade-long presidency, Oumarou had been one of Tandja's top associates and remained loyal to him.
 The two candidates appeared to have broadly similar campaign promises, however.
 They expressed their intentions to alleviate severe poverty and chronic food shortages and to better distribute the wealth produced through uranium mining so that it would be more beneficial to ordinary people.
 Because the National Assembly elected earlier in 2011 was widely perceived as unrepresentative due to flaws in the organization of the parliamentary election, both Issoufou and Oumarou said that they would dissolve the National Assembly and call a new election.

 The second round was held as planned on 12 March 2011.
 Abdourahmane, the President of the Electoral Commission, announced on 14 March 2011 that Issoufou had won the election with 58% of the vote against 42% for Oumarou.
 Turnout was placed at about 48%, a slight decrease from the first round's turnout.
-Speaking at a press conference on the same day, Issoufou praised the conduct of the people during the election, saying that they had showed "great political maturity".
+Speaking at a press conference on the same day, Issoufou praised the conduct of the people during the election, saying that they had shown "great political maturity".
 He also offered praise to the junta for its conduct in overseeing a successful transition and a free and fair election.

 On 16 March 2011, Oumarou announced that he accepted the results, congratulating Issoufou and wishing him success in governing the country.
 In choosing not to challenge the results, he said that he felt it was important that the country avoid "a new spiral of endless difficulties" and he stressed the importance of national reconciliation.